 Some problems with the brain and nervous system require a neurosurgeon to make surgical repairs.
 For instance, some diseases, such as cancer, can require surgeons to remove malignant tumors.
 Neurosurgeons also focus on fixing brain damage that causes problems with movement, such as nerve damage, paralysis or other movement disorders.
-Since surgery of this type can be invasive and risky, neurosurgeons must make sure patients are healthy enough to deal with the procedure and any necessary rehabilitation.
+Since this type of surgery can be invasive and risky, neurosurgeons must make sure patients are healthy enough to deal with the procedure and any necessary rehabilitation.

 Most applicants to medical school have a bachelor's degree.
-Students can choose practically any major during their undergraduate years, but each medical school has a list of academic prerequisite requirements.
-Most universities have a recommended pre-med path for students, and some schools may have a pre-med focus related to neuroscience.
+Students can choose practically any major during their undergraduate years but each medical school has a list of academic prerequisite requirements.
+Most universities have a recommended pre-med path for students and some schools may have a pre-med focus related to neuroscience.

-Most medical school programs have students spending the first 1-2 years in the classroom learning the fundamentals of anatomy, biology and medicine.
+Most medical school programs have students spending the first 1-2 years in the classroom learning the fundamentals of anatomy, biology, and medicine.
 Students then enter into a clinical rotation schedule treating real patients.
-The rotation schedule covers various specialties, such as cardiology, oncology and infectious diseases.
+The rotation schedule covers various specialties, such as cardiology, oncology, and infectious diseases.
 Students usually pick their field of specialty around the third year of medical school and try to align their remaining clinical experiences with that specialty.
 For example, students who want to become Neurologists would apply to join the neurology clinical rotation groups.

 After graduating from medical school, the majority of Neurologists enter a residency program within neurology, per the BLS.
-A residency program works like an apprenticeship in that workers are paid to learn their trade through treating real patients.
+A residency program works like an apprenticeship, in that workers are paid to learn their trade through treating real patients.
 Most programs last 3-4 years, but certain specialty fields may require a longer residency.
 Programs offer residents a chance to use diagnostic equipment, treat a full range of patients and learn the latest trends in neurology.